ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 	**Note:** It may take a minute or so for the **Search** button at the bottom of the page to become enabled.

-12. In your browser, close the Outlook tab (**Mail-Holly Dickson - Outlook**), but leave the other browser tabs open.
+12. In your browser, leave the Outlook tab (**Mail-Holly Dickson - Outlook**) open as you will use it shortly in another lab exercise.
+Leave all your other browser tabs open as well.

 13. Leave your Client VMs open for the remaining labs in this course.